mikerenfro/nsf-proposal/README.md

 - nsf-demo.tex
 - nsf-demo.bib

-The split PDF output from the sample document can be found in all valid combinations of font faces, sizes, and LaTeX engines in the `sample-output/`
-folder:

-## Sample Output
+### Sample Output

+The following tables are grouped by base font, latex engine, and font size.
+The "summary", "description", and "references" PDFs represent the one-page summary, the <=15-page project description, and the bibliography for a sample NSF proposal.
+These PDFs can be uploaded to [research.gov](https://research.gov/) on a test project, and they shouldn't throw any warnings as provided.
+Any N/A entries represent either an impossible combination of font and engine (e.g., Arial and pdflatex), or an invalid combination of font and size per the NSF PAPPG (e.g., Computer Modern at 10 pt).

-### arial
+#### arial

 |          | 10&nbsp;pt | 11&nbsp;pt | 12&nbsp;pt |
 | -------- | ----- | ----- | ----- |